 If you’re planning a workbook homeschool curriculum, like ACE Paces or LifePac, take the total number of workbooks in the subject you’re planning and divide by the number of weeks in your homeschool year.
 This will give you the number of weeks you’ll use for each workbook.

 Then, to take it down a little further, you’ll divide the number of pages in each workbook by the number of days in your homeschool weeks.
 Don’t forget to figure in a day to test if you plan on testing your homeschooler.

-Here’s the visual math for that —
+Here’s the formula for that —

 Total # workbooks ÷ homeschool weeks = # of weeks to complete each book

 Total # of pages per workbook ÷ # of days in the homeschool weeks used to complete the workbook – 1 for test day = # of pages to complete each day

 My kids sometimes use ACE Paces.
 There are 12 paces in each subject for the school year.
 Our school year is 36 weeks long.
 That means that my child has three weeks to complete one pace.

 36 weeks ÷ 12 paces = 3 weeks per pace

 The number of pages in each pace vary and increase with grade level.
 My high schooler’s World Geography paces have Activity Pacs in the center.
 Therefore, we base the number of pages he needs to complete per day on that number.